 JavaScript Execution: is a Heavier Task

-First of all, JavaScript(s) are one of the major culprits to make your website slow.
+First of all, JavaScript(s) is one of the major culprits to make your website slow.

 Wondering, why is that?

-Because when the web browser comes across a script, it executes the script first before continue to load HTML that includes the content users are looking for.
+Because when the web browser comes across a script, it executes the script first before continuing to load HTML that includes the content users are looking for.

-For a browser, executing a JavaScript is a heavier task (depending on the size of the script) and takes more time as compared to render the meaningful content (the first paint) of the webpage.
+For a browser, executing JavaScript is a heavier task (depending on the size of the script) and takes more time as compared to rendering the meaningful content (the first paint) of the webpage.

 Hence JavaScript affects the critical rendering path and slows down pagespeed of your website.

-Why not defer this heavier task of JS execution so that critical rendering path remain uninterrupted, right?
+Why not defer this heavier task of JS execution so that the critical rendering path remains uninterrupted, right?

 Pagespeed: is now a Ranking Factor